Las Vegas Accident Report: Understanding the Risk of Intersection Accidents

 An accident can happen anywhere, leaving those involved with serious injuries.
 But while the prevalence of accidents may not be location dependent, statistics show that intersections can be especially dangerous for two reasons: there is a higher risk of an accident occurring within an intersection and a higher risk of the damages from that accident being severe.
 At Naqvi Injury Law, we’ve put together an infographic that explains everything you need to know about intersection accidents, including the location of the most dangerous intersection in Las Vegas, the most common causes of intersection accidents, things that contribute to intersection accidents, and some general crash statistics.

-The Most Dangerous Intersections in Las Vegas
+Identifying the Most Dangerous Intersections in Las Vegas

 - Charleston Boulevard and Lamb Boulevard